Maar Daftein

 Maar Daftein (معردفتين) is a Syrian village located in the Subdistrict of the Hama District in the Hama Governorate.
 According to the Syria Central Bureau of Statistics (CBS), Maar Daftein had a population of 2,046 in the 2004 census.
 Its inhabitants are predominantly Sunni Muslims.

+History

+According to Ottoman Tahrir Defteri records from 1594, the village was home to 38 households and 12 bachelors.